 - You can also set an optional cooldown period between scaling events and allow multiple resources to scale simultaneously

 An Autoscaler continuously calculates the average of the metric (CPU, Memory, Response Time) that it monitors over the lookback period and, if that average breaches the threshold(s) you have specified, it either adds resources to your application or removes them.

 When servers are scaled down, they will not be automatically deleted unless you have have changed the related setting for your application

 Autoscalers will create servers based on the size of the last server added to a group.
 So, for example, if your current application runs on a t3.large instance from AWS with 2 cores and 8GB of RAM, your Autoscalers will create more servers of this exact size and type.

-You can set both upper and lower limits on the number of servers for an Autoscaler.
-It will not create (or remove) servers outside of those limits.
+You can set both upper and lower limits on the number of resources for an Autoscaler.
+It will not create (or remove) resources outside of those limits.
 The minimum must always be greater than or equal to 1, and the maximum is 20.
 So if you already have, for example, 25 servers we will not scale up any further.

 The period of time used to calculate the average of a metric - its lookback period - can have a dramatic effect on scaling.
-A very short lookback period might result in servers being scaled up prematurely due to a short-lived blip in utilization, whereas an overlong period might result in servers not scaling up despite load being unacceptably high for a sustained period.
+A very short lookback period might result in resources being scaled up prematurely due to a short-lived blip in utilization, whereas an overlong period might result in resources not scaling up despite load being unacceptably high for a sustained period.

 You should choose your lookback period carefully, ideally based on trends you have observed in your resource utilization.
 Always bear in mind that the average of the chosen metric must breach one of your limits before the Autoscaler will be triggered.
 So, for example, setting your upper CPU limit to 95% gives you very little headroom if utilization is climbing steeply.